loggin-js/loggin-js/README.md

-## Oficial plugins
+## Oficial Plugins
-This are a couple plugins I've made, If you make a plugin and want it to appear here, you can contact me and if it meets my standards I will add it here!!
+These are a couple of plugins that I've made.
+If you make a plugin and want it to appear here, you can contact me, and if it meets my standards I will add it here!!
 * [MongoDB](https://github.com/nombrekeff/loggin-js-mongodb)
 * [Express](https://github.com/nombrekeff/loggin-js-express)

-## Migrating from `v1.x`
-Here is a little example on how to migrate `v0.x` to `v1.x`

 [back to top](#table-of-content-)
 ****

+## Migrating from `v1.x`
+Here is a little example on how to migrate `v0.x` to `v1.x`.

 ### Example 1
 Method `.getLogger` now becomes `.logger`, and by default return a `console` notifier attached.